Multi-Source Transfer Learning for Deep Model-Based Reinforcement Learning: Related Work

 \section{Related Work}

-Transfer learning is most commonly done in a parameter-based manner, where the parameters of a neural network are either frozen or retrained, apart from the output layer which is removed \citep{Yosinski2014-ze, sabatelli2018deep, DBLP:journals/corr/abs-2102-05207}.
-In RL, we can transfer policy, value, and reward models depending on the differences of the action spaces, state spaces, and reward spaces between domains \citep{Carroll2002-bh, Schaal2004-ud, Fernandez2006-tf, Rusu2016-br, Zhang2018-eo}, as well as experience samples collected during the source task training process \citep{sampletransferlazaric,tirinzoni2018importance}.
-We can also transfer other components, such as an autoencoder trained to map observations to latent states \citep{chen2021improving}.
-The transferability of deep model-free RL algorithms don't appear to be promising, as was recently shown by \citet{sabatelli2021transferability}.
-However, they are suitable for distillation techniques, where a new neural network learns to predict the mappings of inputs to outputs of a pre-trained network \citep{Hinton2015-cw, Parisotto2015-af, Rusu2015-bu}. \citet{garcia-ramirez_morales_escalante_2021} propose to select the best source models among multiple model-free models using a regressor.
+\textbf{Transfer learning.} In supervised learning, parameters of a neural network are transferred by either freezing or retraining the parameters of the feature extraction layers, and by randomly initializing the parameters of the output layer to allow adaptation to the new task \citep{Yosinski2014-ze, sabatelli2018deep, DBLP:journals/corr/abs-2102-05207}.
+Similarly, we can transfer policy and value models, depending on the differences of the state-action spaces, and reward functions between environments \citep{Carroll2002-bh, Schaal2004-ud, Fernandez2006-tf, Rusu2016-br, Zhang2018-eo}.
+We can also transfer autoencoders, trained to map observations to latent states \citep{chen2021improving}.
+Experience samples collected during the source task training process can also be transferred to enhance the learning of the target task \citep{sampletransferlazaric,tirinzoni2018importance}.